scott-rogers2008/VaincreLeMonde/goals/current/complimentary_habits.md

 I came accross [this video](https://www.youtube.com/watch?v=R6QQDy1OUhE) and realized that I should create a "My First Goal" to help improve how well we achieve.

+While I'm getting this going I've been using Habitica to track these habits (and a few others, like excersize, cleaning, and studying Korean.)
+And just getting in the habit of checking the box each day does seep helpful in keeping me on track and moving forward.

 | Sunday | Monday | Tuesday | Wednesday | Thursday | Friday | Saturday|
 |--------|--------|---------|-----------|----------|--------|---------|